Why choose Mow Town for my lawn care or snow removal?

 How does your lawn mowing service work?

 We offer weekly lawn mowing visits at a flat monthly rate.
 On the same day each week our team will visit your property to mow the lawn to a healthy height, trim all edges and obstacles to match the mowing height, mulch the clippings thoroughly back into the lawn, and blow off the concrete for a clean finish.
 Our fixed monthly price (like a subscription) takes into account the fluctuations of fuel, equipment and insurance prices in Alberta, but also takes into account that there will be some rain days and slow growth periods in fall.
-Our mowing service start and end dates are largely subject to the prevailing weather in Edmonton, but typically run from mid-May to mid-October.
+Our mowing service start and end dates are largely subject to the prevailing weather in Edmonton, but typically run from May to the end of October.

 If bagged clippings are desired on every mow, please let our team know when booking your service and we will ensure this is noted on your work orders.

 How is flat rate mowing invoiced?